Flying Squirrels to host ticket lottery for Opening Night

 Photo via CarMax Park

 Excitement is in the air as the Flying Squirrels warm up for their inaugural season at the new $115M stadium.
-In fact, there’s so much excitement, the stadium staff have come up with a different way to divvy Opening Night tickets — a public lottery.
+In fact, there’s so much excitement, Squirrels officials decided to take a different approach to Opening Night ticket sales — a public lottery.

 “The incredible demand from fans wanting to attend the inaugural game at CarMax Park necessitated that we think differently about the process for getting tickets to this historic event,” Flying Squirrels General Manager Anthony Oppermann said.

-The game takes place on Tuesday, April 7.
-The lottery will remain open now through Friday, Feb.
-27, and each individual is allotted one entry per email address.
-Sign up for the lottery.
+The game takes place on Tuesday, April 7, and the lottery will remain open now through Friday, Feb.
+27. Each individual is allotted one entry per email address.
+Sign up.

 What is a ticket lottery?